 May 26, 2017

-OPG has submitted additional information about its proposed Deep Geologic Repository (DGR) project to the CEAA.
+OPG has submitted additional information about its proposed DGR project to the CEAA.
 The CEAA has posted OPG's submission on its website.

 The submission is OPG's response to 23 additional questions from the CEAA resulting from an extensive review of OPG’s studies in 2016 on alternate DGR locations and environmental commitments.
 The review, which involved the public, Indigenous communities and several federal departments, took place in the first quarter of this year.

 The CEAA will now complete its analysis and draft recommendations to the Minister of Environment and Climate Change.
 The CEAA draft report, expected this summer, will be followed by a public comment period, a final version of the report and then the Minister’s decision on the Environmental Assessment (EA).
 If approved, OPG will submit an application for a construction licence.

 April 5, 2017

 The Canadian Environmental Assessment Agency (CEAA) issued a request for OPG to provide additional information regarding its proposed DGR for low and intermediate level nuclear waste.
 The information being requested relates mainly to questions of clarification, elaboration and some additional analysis on a few key elements of the project.
 This includes: